 Level 1 Financial instruments with quoted prices in active markets for identical assets or liabilities.
 Our Level 1 financial instruments consist of publicly-traded marketable corporate debt securities, which are classified as available-for-sale.
 On the balance sheets, these securities are included in Marketable securities, short term and Marketable securities, long term.
-The fair value of our Level 1 marketable securities was \$89,625,984 at March 31, 2015 and \$89,934,059 at March 31, 2014.
+The fair value of our Level 1 marketable securities was \$84,045,869 as of March 31, 2016 and \$89,625,984 as of March 31, 2015.

 Level 2 Financial instruments with quoted prices in active markets for similar assets or liabilities.
 Level 2 fair value measurements are determined using either prices for similar instruments or inputs that are either directly or indirectly observable, such as interest rates.
-Our Level 2 financial instruments consist of municipal debt securities, which are classified as available-for-sale.
-We held one Level 2 marketable security at March 31, 2015, with a fair value of \$1,387,111.
-The fair value of our Level 2 marketable securities was \$4,448,342 at March 31, 2014.
-On the balance sheets, these securities are included in Marketable securities, short term and Marketable securities, long term.
+We had one Level 2 financial instrument, a municipal debt security, which is classified as available-for-sale.
+The fair value of the Level 2 marketable security was \$1,346,850 as of March 31, 2016 and \$1,387,111 as of March 31, 2015.
+The security is included in Marketable securities, long term on the balance sheets.